 Nonprofit organizations strive to make the world a better place.
 Some nonprofit organizations, however, suffer from a lack of financial due diligence that could result in budget concerns at the close of the calendar year.
-The CPAs at Fitzpatrick, Leary & Szarko discuss year-end financial considerations for nonprofits.
+Here the Maryland CPAs at Fitzpatrick, Leary & Szarko discuss year-end financial considerations for nonprofits.

 First, nonprofit organizations should seek counsel from a competent and experienced financial executive.
 A seasoned financial manager will remain transparent about the state of the organization’s budget and help to determine the organization’s potential for future improvements.
 Although ridding the organization of the burden of paying an executive salary may be tempting, a substantial investment in a financial officer who can steer your nonprofit in a positive budgetary direction will help to ensure its future success.